Skip to content

 ML runs in your browser

 ArcFace face detection runs client-side via ONNX Runtime Web.
-Your photo never leaves your device.
-Only a 2KB vector is sent.
+Your original photo stays local.
+Only a derived face crop is sent to public reverse-image engines so they can search for matches.

 Breakthrough 2